spacelift-io/user-documentation/docs/concepts/configuration/runtime-configuration/README.md

 !!! info
     Defaults to the **latest known supported Terraform version.**

-This setting is only valid on Terraform stacks and specifies the Terraform version that the run will use.
-The main use case is testing a newer version of Terraform before you use it to change the state since the way back is very hard.
+This setting is only valid on Terraform stacks and specifies the binary version that the run will use.
+The main use case is testing a newer version of the binary before you use it to change the state since the way back is very hard.
 This version can only be equal to or higher than the one already used to apply state changes.
-For more details on Terraform version management, please refer to its [dedicated help section](../../../vendors/terraform/version-management.md).
+For more details on OpenTofu/Terraform version management, please refer to its [dedicated help section](../../../vendors/terraform/version-management.md).

 ### `opentofu_version` setting